BestTimesToVisit.com Logo

 When is the absolute best time to visit Greece to balance good weather with fewer crowds?

 What's the deal with ferries in Greece?
-Are they reliable and how do I navigate the system?
+Are they reliable and how do I book them?

-Ferries are the lifeblood of island hopping, and while they can sometimes run a bit late due to weather, they're generally very reliable and a fantastic way to see the Aegean.
-My top tip is to book your tickets in advance, especially for popular routes or if you're traveling in high season, and always check the ferry company's website for the latest schedules.
-Don't be afraid to ask port staff for help; they're usually very accommodating.
+Greek ferries are the lifeblood of island travel, and while they can sometimes run a bit behind schedule (especially in rougher seas!), they're generally reliable and a fantastic way to see the coastline.
+I always book my tickets a day or two in advance, especially for popular routes or if you're traveling during peak season, through sites like Ferryhopper or directly with the ferry companies.
+Don't be afraid to ask your hotel for recommendations on which company is best for your specific route.

 How many days do you need in Greece?